 We were encouraged by their messages.
 I think that it was a very good

 thing that my parents published this book.

 I also hope to work with handicapped children.
 I have a lot of dreams.

 People have a shallow view and prejudice against Down's syndrome

 in Japan now.

-It's a pity.
+Life is short, but precious.
 That's why I won't give up my hopes and

 I am grateful to the many people who helped me, and I want to say

 “Thank you for giving birth to me.”

 My talk and exchange trip